YHC Community Band to Celebrate the Season with “The Sounds of Christmas”

 (706) 379-5310, email@example.com

-Young Harris College Community Band to Present Christmas Concert
+Young Harris College Community Band to Celebrate the Season with “The Sounds of Christmas”

-Young Harris College faculty members performing include Assistant Professor of Music Karen Calloway, Adjunct Instructor of Music Mike Campbell, D.A., Adjunct Instructor of Music Alan Denmon, Staff Accompanist Anita Guss, Staff Accompanist Frank McKinney, Assistant Professor of Music Leigh Miller, D.M.A., and Adjunct Instructor of Music Cheryl Star.
+In addition to Star, YHC faculty members performing include Assistant Professor of Music Karen Calloway, Adjunct Instructor of Music Mike Campbell, D.A., Adjunct Instructor of Music Alicia Covington, Staff Accompanist Anita Guss, Assistant Professor of Music Leigh Miller, D.M.A., and Adjunct Instructor of Music Kerry Rittenhouse.

 About Young Harris College